Differential orbifold K-Theory: The intersection pairing

+Moreover, {$\Tr^{M}_G$, $\Tr^{N}_G$} is compatible with pull-backs along maps of manifolds $M\to N$ and the induced map $[M/G]\to [N/G]$. \end{lem} \begin{proof} The first assertion follows immediately from the compatibility of $p_!$ and ${p_G}_!$ of Example \ref{ex:int_on_trivial_action}, the second is a direct consequence of the definition of $\Tr^{M}_G$. \end{proof}

 Let $G$ be a compact Lie group and consider a compact $G$-manifold $M$ with a $G$-equivariant $K$-orientation.
-In this situation we have a push-forward $f_!\colon K_G(M)\to K_G(*)$ along the projection $f\colon M\to *$.
-We define the intersection form
+In this situation we have a push-forward $f^{G}_!\colon K_G(M)\to K_G(*)$ along the projection $f\colon M\to *$.
+Note that $[f/G]\colon [M/G]\to [*/G]$ is a representable map between orbifolds which is a locally trivial fibre bundle with fibre $M$.
+It carries an induced topological $K$-orientation, and we have We define the intersection form

 {{\mathrm{ind}}}

 In certain special cases this intersection form is compatible with induction.
 Let $G\hookrightarrow H$ be an inclusion of finite groups.
 Then $H\times_GM$ has an induced $H$-equivariant $K$-orientation. \begin{prop} If $G\hookrightarrow H$ is an inclusion of finite groups then the following diagram commutes: